abdulmalikjalloh/Python-Intro/README.md

 # Iteration

-- To put simply iteration means repetition, python uses the for and while loops.
+- To put simply iteration means repetition, python uses the for and while loops for repetition.
   - For Loop is used when the number of iteration is known.
   - While loop is used unitl a condition is met(unknow number of iterations).